-The Guardian is appointed to advocate for and promote the rights and best interests of the children and young people under the guardianship, or in the custody of, the Minister for Families and Communities.
+The Guardian is appointed to advocate for and promote the rights and best interests of the children and young people under the guardianship of the Minister for Education and Child Development.

-To do this, we talk with children and young people in out of home care, their representatives and others with a direct interest in their welfare.
+To do this, staff from the Office talk with children and young people in out of home care, their representatives and others with a direct interest in their welfare.
 We visit some children and young people where they are living and check how some are going when their care plans are being reviewed.
 We investigate the circumstances of children or young people in out of home care.

 We work directly with government and non-government agencies to address specific issues, we write reports on areas of concern and we provide independent advice to the Minister on issues affecting the children and young people under her guardianship or custody.